hraberg/deuce/README.md

 The target version of Emacs is 24.1.
 It's assumed to live under `emacs`. `configure-emacs` will download it if not.

+*** Glibc and C11 have dropped 'gets' module.

+If your build of emacs fails due to an undefined 'gets', apply the following patch to the emacs folder.

+'''
+patch -p1 < 04_all_gnulib-gets.patch
+'''

 For a minimal [Emacs build](http://www.gnu.org/software/emacs/manual/html_node/elisp/Building-Emacs.html):

     ./configure-emacs # downloads emacs-24.1.tar.bz if needed